 3. Early Hominids.

-Searching of connection of the last should be carried out, where they came from, that is, from the Mediterranean region.
-Minoan and Japanese have certain similarities in sound structure that are considered strange and therefore the assumption that there is a relationship between the Japanese and ancient Cretans seems impossible due to geographical remoteness and so this possibility is excluded (SHEVEROSHKIN V.V., 1968 310).
+Searching for a connection of the last should be carried out, where they came from, that is, in the Mediterranean region.
+Minoan and Japanese have certain similarities in the sound structure that are considered strange and therefore the assumption that there is a relationship between the Japanese and ancient Cretans seems impossible due to geographical remoteness and so this possibility is excluded (SHEVEROSHKIN V.V., 1968 310).
 Perhaps a more careful examination of the structure of the Tungus-Manchu and Minoan languages will help to find the truth.